Input Checks

 list[Vertex]

-Check whether a point has the right dimension and raise an error otherwise.
+Check whether the graph has loops and raise an error in case.

 Return type: